 4.1 Panel data analysis

 We assessed the effect of innovation, measured by R&D expenditure (% of GDP), on CO2 emission intensity.
-We evaluated this relationship through considering all the observations as one group and splitting this sample into two cohorts, using the World Bank’s classification of stages of economic development (World Bank, 2020).
+We evaluated this relationship through considering all the observations as one group and then splitting this sample into two cohorts, using the World Bank’s classification of stages of economic development (World Bank, 2021).
 The fourfold classification of high, upper-middle, lower-middle and low-income countries, which was constructed through per capita gross national income (GNI), was compressed into two cohorts – high and middle-low income countries.

-First, we visualized relationships between CO2 emissions and R&D expenditure (see figure one).
+First, we visualized relationships between CO2 emissions and R&D expenditure (see fig 1).
 It was clear from plot (a), that raising R&D expenditure reduced CO2 emission intensity for the entire sample.
 However, as plot (b) indicated, rising R&D expenditure increased CO2 emissions for middle-low income countries, whilst reducing CO2 emissions for high-income countries.
-Plot (a) was consistent with H1 that innovation operated to reduce the level of CO2 emissions.
+Plot (a) was consistent with H1 that innovation operated to reduce the level of GHG emissions.
 Furthermore, plot (b) supported H2 in terms of innovation only operating to reduce the level of emissions across high-income countries.
 This latter finding implying that plot (a) was misleading and the consequence of pooling disparate countries.
 Overall, these results indicated some doubt regarding the utility of H1.